TrojanFighter/Groove/README.md

 * Download the current version package from this page.
 * Import Mirror into your project using your favorite method (Asset Store, package, or building from source).
 * Import the current version package you downloaded from this page.
-* Once Unity compiles, add the "ClientCoroutineHostBehaviour" to a GameObject in the first scene the client loads.
 * Override the Mirror transport layer to use Groove (see Considerations below).
 You're done.

 ## Downloads